Dave-MK/mp2-rune-master/README.md

 [Official Wordle Game - NYTimes](https://www.nytimes.com/games/wordle/index.html) - I was inspired by the Wordle game on NYTimes website

+[FreeConvert png to webp](https://www.freeconvert.com/png-to-webp) - For converting the pngs used in the game to webp format to improve performance

 [Adobe Firefly](https://firefly.adobe.com/) - Adobe Firefly for the amazing AI text-to-image generation - a real time saver

+[Coolors.co](https://coolors.co/) - Coolors to generate the colour palette for the site.